matkv/matkv.dev/content/log/new-years-resolutions-2026.md

 - Finish Obsidian vault revamp & set up [matkv.dev](https://matkv.dev) automatic builds from the vault
 - Continue learning Rust & start with small projects
 - Watch more movies & go to cinema more often
+- Practice guitar & piano more regularly and play around with music production more